drewm27/speakerrankings/portable/large.md

 - Negatives: Boosted bass, rolled off treble.
 Not as neutral or detailed as other top ranked speakers.
 - App: Yes (Users say it works)
 - Aux Input: No
-- Battery Life: 16 hours
+- Battery Life: 16 hours (Manufacturer specified)
 - Bluetooth Codecs: SBC
 - Bluetooth Version: 5.0
 - Built in Microphone: Yes